Writing a PRNG using ChatGPT

 [ChatGPT] Sure, here’s the updated code with constants extracted to variables with appropriate types and comments:

-module Random import Data.Bits import Data.Word -- Define the state of the generator data PRNGState = MkPRNGState Bits32 -- Define the compression function -- The implementation is taken from the TinyMT pseudorandom number generator -- https://github.com/MersenneTwister-Lab/TinyMT/blob/master/TINYMT32.h compress : Bits32 -> Bits32 -> Bits32 compress state input = let leftShiftAmt : Int leftShiftAmt = 1 polynomial : Bits32 polynomial = 0x9908B0DF in (state `shiftL` leftShiftAmt) `xor` input `xor` (state `shiftL` polynomial) -- Define the random function -- The implementation is a simple Merkle-Damgard construction that uses the -- compress function to produce pseudorandom 32-bit values random : PRNGState -> (Bits32, PRNGState) random (MkPRNGState state) = let input1 : Bits32 input1 = 0x6C078965 input2 : Bits32 input2 = 0x7F4A7C13 newState : Bits32 newState = compress state input1 output : Bits32 output = compress newState input2 in (output, MkPRNGState newState)
+module Random import Data.Bits import Data.Word -- Define the state of the generator data PRNGState = MkPRNGState Bits32 -- Define the compression function -- The implementation is taken from the TinyMT pseudorandom number generator -- https://github.com/MersenneTwister-Lab/TinyMT/blob/master/TINYMT32.h compress : Bits32 -> Bits32 -> Bits32 compress state input = let leftShiftAmt : Int leftShiftAmt = 1 polynomial : Bits32 polynomial = 0x9908B0DF in (state `shiftL` leftShiftAmt) `xor` input `xor` (state `shiftL` polynomial) -- Define the random function -- The implementation is a simple Merkle-Damgard construction that uses the -- compress function to produce pseudorandom 32-bit values random : PRNGState -> (Bits32, PRNGState) random (MkPRNGState state) = let input1 : Bits32 input1 = 0x6C078965 input2 : Bits32 input2 = 0x7F4A7C13 newState : Bits32 newState = compress state input1 output : Bits32 output = compress newState input2 in (output, MkPRNGState newState)Let me know if you need any further assistance!

 Lua-formatted??
 That’s just completely wrong, but the code itself seems fine.
 I

-would prefer it to use where
+would prefer it to use where-blocks though:

 [TH] Could you please rework that to where blocks instead of let bindings?